 Island Heights is a very small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 1,695 people and just one neighborhood, Island Heights is the 447th largest community in New Jersey.
-Island Heights has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Island Heights has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Housing costs in Island Heights are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.